taimaishuze/Linux-2461/README.md

  ~~~shell
  ssh-keygen -t rsa -f <Username>_rsa
  ~~~
- Yoou be ask for your passphrase
+ You will be asked for your passphrase
  ~~~shell
  Enter passphrase (empty for no passphrase):
  ~~~